Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Theoretical results

-To get some intuition on the rate derived in Theorem \ref{theo:rate-large}, it is instructive to consider the special case where $n=T$ and the sparsity index $s$ is a fixed number which does not grow with $n=T$.
+\begin{remark} To get some intuition on the rate in the large-$T$-case, it is instructive to consider the special case where $n=T$ and the sparsity index $s$ is a fixed number which does not grow with $n=T$.
 In this case, the best rate we can hope for is the parametric rate $1/\sqrt{nT}$.
-According to Theorem \ref{theo:rate-large}, it holds that
+According to Theorem \ref{theo:rate}(a), it holds that

 Hence, up to the log-factor $h_n \log(npT)$ (where we can e.g.\ choose $h_n = C \log \log n$), the estimator $\widehat{\beta}_\pen$ attains the parametric rate $1/\sqrt{nT}$.
 The additional log-factor stems from the fact that the set $S = \{j: \beta_j \ne 0 \}$ of non-zero components of $\beta$ is unknown.
 If the sparsity index $s = |S|$ grows with $n=T$, it becomes visible in the rate as a multiplicative factor.
 In particular, the rate changes to $O_p( s h_n \log(npT)/ \sqrt{nT})$.
-Both the additional log-factor and the appearance of $s$ as a multiplicative factor in the rate are completely in line with standard theory for the lasso.
+Both the additional log-factor and the appearance of $s$ as a multiplicative factor in the rate are completely in line with standard theory for the lasso. \end{remark}